Future use of silicon photomultiplier for KAOS at MAMI and PANDA at FAIR: SiPM in Kaos tracking detectors

 \section{SiPM in {\sc Kaos} tracking detectors}

 At the Institut f\"ur Kernphysik in Mainz, Germany, the microtron MAMI has been upgraded to 1.5\,GeV electron beam energy and can now be used to study strange hadronic systems.
-A large fibre detector set-up is under development for the \KAOS\ spectrometer~\cite{Achenbach-SNIC06}: the coordinate detector of the spectrometer's electron arm will consist of two planes of vertical fibre arrays, covering an active area of $L \times H\sim$ 2000 $\times$ 300\,mm$^2$, supplemented by one or more planes with horizontal fibres.
+A large fibre detector set-up is under development for the \KAOS\ spectrometer~\cite{Achenbach-SNIC06} of the A1 Collaboration: the coordinate detector of the spectrometer's electron arm will consist of two planes of vertical fibre arrays, covering an active area of $L \times H\sim$ 2000\,mm $\times$ 300\,mm, supplemented by one or more planes with horizontal fibres.
 The read-out of the vertical fibres will be performed one-sided by multi-anode photomultipliers.
 The experience acquired in the design and beam-test of these detectors has suggested that the use of multi-anode photomultipliers with several fibres per pixel introduces a relatively high degree of complexity.
 SiPM have been suggested as a possible candidate for a two-sided read-out for the long fibres in horizontal direction.
 Their use would simplify detector mechanics and reduce considerably the over-all cost.

-Low light yields have been measured with 0.83\,mm diametre, cylindrical fibres.
-Up to now the high intrinsic noise count rate of SiPM has limited their use to cases in which tens or hundreds of photons are available.
+Up to now the high intrinsic noise count rate of SiPM has limited their use to cases in which tens or hundreds of photons are available, but low light yields have been measured with 0.83\,mm diametre, cylindrical fibres.
 Gain variations from diode to diode and temperature dependence are further problems to be considered.

+A critical issue in the operation of SiPM$/$fibre assemblies, especially when such a detector is self-triggering, is the noise rate.
+Two paths are followed in our development of SiPM$/$fibre tracking systems: Firstly through the increase of the signal amplitudes by matching the geometries and spectral responses, and secondly through the use of a versatile trigger selecting the wanted processes and suppressing the majority of background events.